Further properties of ball prolates and approximation of related almost band-limited functions

 Then, in our case

-To conclude for the proof, it suffices to note that under the condition $\alpha^{(m)}_k > \frac{c^2}{4}$, $Z_k$ is increasing over $[a_{m,d},1]$ and \end{proof} \begin{lemma} Under conditions of the previous lemma, we have
+To conclude for the proof, it suffices to note that under the condition $\alpha^{(m)}_k(c) > \frac{c^2}{4}$, $Z_k$ is increasing over $[a_{m,d},1]$ and \end{proof} \begin{lemma} Under conditions of the previous lemma, we have

-\end{lemma} \begin{proof} The proof of this lemma is based on a fairly well known technique for the Sturm-Liouville theory consisting on the use of the following auxiliary function $K_k(\eta)=p(\eta)Z_k(\eta)$. \\ Straightforward computations shows that
+\end{lemma} \begin{proof} The proof of this lemma is based on a fairly well known technique for the Sturm-Liouville theory consisting on the use of the auxiliary function defined by $K_k(\eta)=p(\eta)Z_k(\eta)$. \\ Straightforward computations show that